ManufacturingCSU/mxchip-telemetry-demo/README.md

 This will be done using the *00-azuredeploy_parameters.json* and *01-azuredeploy.json* ARM template files in the arm folder of this repository.
 After you have cloned this directory, there are two steps to follow...
 1. Open the *00-azuredeploy_paramaters.json* file and add the values needed for any section that has _<insert value here>_.
+The following are pointers to finding this information.
+    1. serverlogin - This property is for the Azure SQL Server.
+This is your microsoft email address.
+    2. subscriptionid - Azure subscription ID
-    1. objectid - This is found under your user profile within Azure Active Directory setting within the Azure portal
+    3. objectid - This is found under your user profile within Azure Active Directory setting within the Azure portal
-    2. tenantid - This is found under the Azure Active Directory setting within the Azure portal
+    4. tenantid - This is found under the Azure Active Directory setting within the Azure portal
-2. Open powershell and navigate to the arm directory of this cloned repository and run the following command:
+2. Open a powershell window and navigate to the arm directory of this cloned repository and run the following command:
 ```javascript
 $parameters = @{
     'Name' = 'MXChip Telemetry Deployment1'